pgliaskovitis/scratch-a-pixel/README.md

 - Original loadPolyMeshFromFile function needs to close the file when returning a valid mesh object.

 - Original acceleration.cpp has a few compilation issues and needs more extensive consolidation with the common header files.
-Consolidation is a work in progress.

 - Render timers have been added where applicable.